vinigani01/vscode-debug-visualizer-py/README.md

 The above steps remains the same for all the Visualizer classes available.
-Find various use cases in the 'Example' folder
+Find various use cases in the 'Demo' folder

 ## Available Visualizer classes